oskariorg/sample-application/README.md

 If the library isn't included in `oskari-frontend` repo, you can add it into this repo, either as dependency in package.json (preferred) or under `libraries/`.
 Dependencies under `libraries/` require a reference in bundle.js, NPM dependencies do not; just `import` in your code.

+### Customized application icons

+It's possible to override any icon in `oskari-frontend/resources/icons` with app-specific icons.
+To add icons for your application or to override icons: include a folder named `icons` under the application folder.
+To replace an icon provide a png-file with the same name as in `oskari-frontend/resources/icons`.
+For maximum compatibility the pixel size for overridden icon should match the original.
+Any png-files in the app-specific icons folder will be included in the sprite that is generated so this can be used to add icons for app-specific bundles.

+After running the production build it's possible to create a customized set of icons for the application by running a command `npm run sprite -- [version]:[application path]` like

+    npm run sprite -- 1.53.0:applications/geoportal

+Note!
+Requires (GraphicsMagick)[http://www.graphicsmagick.org/] to be installed on the server and the "gm" command to be usable on the cmd/bash.\
+Note!
+You must first run a production build for the application to create the corresponding dist-folder.
+With the example command the sprite will be generated under the `dist\1.53.0\servlet` folder as `icons.png` and `icons.css`.\
+Note!
+To use the customized icons set your HTML (JSP) on the oskari-server need to link the icons.css under the application folder (default JSP links it from under oskari-frontend/resources/icons.css).

  ## Development server

  Run `npm start` for development server with auto reload for JS and hot reload for SCSS.